 - How long your mortgage has to run

 - Your plans for the property in question, if you are considering home improvements.

 So, the “Should Ya!” reason to switch, in the first instance, is to save money or and get better over all deal.

 This is an actual case we looked at this week.
 (Obviously, names have been changed)

-Bill & Mary, have a mortgage balance of €175,000 with 23 years to run, current interest rate is 3.15%, they are paying they are paying €892 monthly, there is a rate 2.3% available to them, the repayment would be €817 monthly, a saving of €75 monthly.
+Bill & Mary, have a mortgage balance of €175,000 with 23 years to run, the current interest rate is 3.15%, they are paying €892 monthly, there is a rate of 2.3% available to them, the repayment would be €817 monthly, a saving of €75 monthly.
 It could be argued this would represent a saving of €20,700 over the remaining 23 years.

-Now this is where it gets interesting.
-Not everybody that should switch will be able too.
-The process of switching mortgage providers is almost the same as applying for new mortgage, whilst, the terms and condition of a new application are not exactly the same as a swither application allot of the lending criteria is the same.
+Now, this is where it gets interesting.
+Not everybody that should switch will be able to.
+The process of switching mortgage providers is very similar as applying for a new mortgage, whilst, the terms and condition of a new application are not exactly the same as a swither application allot of the lending criteria is the same.